Timinator2000/techio-algo-x/19 - 2025 and beyond/03 - picture puzzle.md

 # Observations

 At first glance, I would never expect this much overlap between a picture puzzle and a Sudoku.
-I am happy with my original solution to this puzzle, but I am thrilled with my new approach.
+I was happy enough with my original solution to this puzzle, but I am thrilled with my new approach.
 It is no secret that I love repeatability and seeing how similar my new solution is to every solution I built for the logic puzzles covered earlier makes my new approach significantly more powerful in my eyes.

 </details>